d-bl/GroundForge/Home.md

 ![](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/images/intro.png)

-Like the London Tube maps inform you about destinations and connections but not about geographic locations or travel time, the diagrams in figure `b` and `c` just provide instructions to create a patch of lace but don't inform you about the positions of the pins.
+The diagrams in figure `b` and `c` just provide instructions to create a patch of lace but don't inform you about the positions of the pins, like the London Tube maps inform you about destinations and connections but not about geographic locations or travel time.

 The blue lines in figure `e` and `h` show the lines of nudging pins of figure `d`.